mikependon/RepoDB/Docs/_build/html/_sources/pages/connectionoperations.rst.txt

 .. highlight:: c#

 Executes a query from the database.
-It uses the underlying `ExecuteReader` method of the `System.Data.IDataReader` object and returns the instance of the data reader.
+It uses the underlying `ExecuteReader` method of the `System.Data.IDbCommand` object and returns the instance of the data reader.

 Below are the parameters: